ojeda-e/old.ojeda-e.github.io/_posts/2021-07-22-Considerations-curvature-MD-simulations.md

 - More atoms of reference in the primary unit cell.
-In other words, the `AtomGroup` of reference used to derive the surface will have more `atoms`, and thefore the surface will be derived from a highger number of points.
+In other words, the `AtomGroup` of reference used to derive the surface will have more `atoms`, and thefore the surface will be derived from a higher number of points.
 - As a consequence, our grid will be more populated.
 Less empty cells in the grid means we will avoid annoying `np.nans` and our gradients (curvature) won't be driven by undefined values.

 Altogether, we will improve our sampling!

 These considerations have been brought up during the development of the